barryclark/jekyll-now/_posts/2018-05-09-visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention.md

 <br />

+But what does it mean for

 # Let's Pay Attention Now
-The context vector turned out to be a bottleneck for these types of models.
+The <span class="context">context</span>  vector turned out to be a bottleneck for these types of models.
 It made it challenging for the models to deal with long sentences.
 A solution was proposed in [Bahdanau et al., 2014](https://arxiv.org/abs/1409.0473) and [Luong et al., 2015](https://arxiv.org/abs/1508.04025).
 These papers introduced and refined a technique called "Attention", which highly improved the quality of machine translation systems.
 Attention allows the model to focus on the relevant parts of the input sequence as needed.

 <img src="/images/attention.png" />

 <div class="img-div" markdown="0">
-    At time step 7, the attention mechanism enables the decoder to focus on the word "étudiant" ("student" in french) before it generates the English translation.
+    At time step 7, the attention mechanism enables the <span class="decoder">decoder</span>  to focus on the word "étudiant" ("student" in french) before it generates the English translation.
 This ability to amplify the signal from the relevant part of the input sequence makes attention models produce better results than models without attention.
 </div>

 <br />

 Let's continue looking at attention models at this high level of abstraction.
 An attention model differs from a classic sequence-to-sequence model in two main ways:

-First, the encoder passes a lot more data to the decoder.
-Instead of passing the last hidden state of the encoding stage, the encoder passes _all_ the hidden states to the decoder:
+First, the <span class="encoder">encoder</span> passes a lot more data to the <span class="decoder">decoder</span>.
+Instead of passing the last hidden state of the encoding stage, the <span class="encoder">encoder</span> passes _all_ the <span class="context">hidden states</span>  to the <span class="decoder">decoder</span>:

 <video width="100%" height="auto" loop autoplay controls>
   <source src="/images/seq2seq_7.mp4" type="video/mp4">